starSend review printPrint

 The Viking Age residence at the Eric, the Red Museum, can be reached by driving over rolling fields and across Laxardalsheidi heath in the afternoon.
 This was Eric the Red's original homestead and the spot where his son Leifur Eiriksson was born.
 These two men are the most famous Vikings in history.
 Meet contemporary Vikings who will demonstrate crafts and pastimes from 1.000 years ago in a recreated grass-roofed home.

-Overnight stay in the Snaefellsnes area (breakfast, diner)
+Dinner and overnight stay in the Snaefellsnes area.

 Day 11 : Snæfellsjökull National Park (193 mi)